axoflow/axosyslog-core-docs/content/_index.md

 The Axoflow and AxoSyslog trademarks and logos are trademarks of Axoflow Inc.

-This documentation is maintained by Axoflow.
-We are planning to update it to release 4.0.
+This documentation is maintained by Axoflow, and continually updated for new releases.

 ## Acknowledgements